vladigleba/vladigleba.github.io/posts/basics/health.md

 > And the very God of peace *sanctify you wholly*; and I pray God *your whole spirit and soul and body be preserved blameless* unto the coming of our Lord Jesus Christ.
 {% ct '1 Thessalonians 5:23' %}

-> And when he saw their faith, he said unto him, Man, *thy sins are forgiven thee*. ...
-But that ye may know that the Son of man hath power upon earth to forgive sins, (he said unto the sick of the palsy,) *I say unto thee, Arise, and take up thy couch*, and go into thine house.
+> And when he saw their faith, he said unto him, Man, *thy sins are forgiven thee*. … But that ye may know that the Son of man hath power upon earth to forgive sins, (he said unto the sick of the palsy,) *I say unto thee, Arise, and take up thy couch*, and go into thine house.
 {% ct 'Luke 5:20, 24' %}

 Jesus wants to sanctify me wholly, including mind, body, and spirit.
 He did not just forgive the sins of the paralytic, but He also healed him from the disease, and He wants the same complete healing for me as well.

 ## Does my body actually belong to me?

 > What? know ye not that *your body is the temple of the Holy Ghost* which is in you, which ye have of God, and *ye are not your own?
-For ye are bought with a price*: therefore glorify God in your body, and in your spirit, which are God's.
+For ye are bought with a price*: therefore glorify God in your body, and in your spirit, which are God’s.
 {% ct '1 Corinthians 6:19-20' %}

 My body belongs to God because 1) He created it, and 2) He redeemed it at the cross.
 It is to be a temple of the Holy Spirit, enabling me to bring Him glory in my body and spirit!